sanskrit/learnsanskrit.org/content/guide/verbs-1/the-present-tense.md

 Context makes the specific sense clear.

 In general, the present tense is seen as a "default" tense.
-So we can also use it to describe habitual actions or actions that always or regularly occur:
+So we can also use it to describe actions that regularly occur:

 {ex

 ahaM pratidinaM [pacAmi].
-I cook every day.
+I [cook] every day.

+saMjayaH prativarSaM nagaraM [gacchati].
+Sanjaya [goes] to the city every year.

 }